parameterizeit/starter-academic/content/job-posting/graduate-student-2021/index.md

 slides: ""
 ---

-I have an opening for a Masters or Ph.D. student to begin in Fall 2021.
-Please contact me **as soon as possible** if you are interested in joining the lab using the instructions on the [Join Us](/join#gradstudents) page.
+Prospective Masters or Ph.D. students interested in joining the lab should contact me following the instructions on the [Join Us](/join#gradstudents).

 The application, general information, & deadlines for NCSU grad programs can be found [here](https://grad.ncsu.edu/programs/).
 Most likely to be relevant are the ** program deadlines for [Plant Biology](https://grad.ncsu.edu/programs/details/?program=PB) (15 January 2021) & [Microbiology](https://grad.ncsu.edu/programs/details/?program=MB) (1 December 2021)**.